|

 One of the largest risks for patients following a surgery is immobilization.
 When patients are recovering, blood will coagulate in veins, causing blood clots.
 Often in a surgery center setting, deep vein thrombosis is treated with pharmaceuticals.
 This can cause other complications for patients such as excess bleeding which can lead to increase in swelling.

-In order to decrease risk of patient death or readmission, patients can be sent home with DVT prevention devices that simulate mobilization.
-These cold compression devices not only help reduce the risk of deep vein thrombosis, but can decrease pain and swelling, helping stimulate recovery for patients.
+Sequential compression devices, or SCDs, not only help reduce the risk of deep vein thrombosis, but can reduce swelling and aid in overall recovery.
 Reducing swelling means blood is not pooling in a joint which will lead to readmission and risk for blood transfusion.
-P

 Portable DVT kits are created to allow patients to leave a surgery center and still prevent deep vein thrombosis at home without taking extra narcotics.